PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

   XAuthLocation /opt/X11/bin/xauth
 ```

 Make sure that you have an X server running (e.g., [XQuartz](https://www.xquartz.org)) when using this approach.
+There are [better approaches](https://researchcomputing.princeton.edu/support/knowledge-base/gui-applications) to working with graphics on the Research Computing clusters than X11.